-Four decades ago, the passage of the National Cancer Act of 1971 led to major new U.S. investments in cancer research.
-Since that time, we have seen a dramatic improvement in our biological understanding of cancer and many important advances in our ability to treat and prevent the disease.
+Five decades ago cancer was viewed as a monolithic and largely untreatable disease, with only a handful of hard-to-tolerate and mostly ineffective therapies available.
+Since that time, major U.S. investments in cancer research have led to dramatic improvements in our biological understanding of cancer and important advances in our ability to treat and prevent the disease.

 Many forms of cancer remain hard to detect until their advanced stages, when treatment is generally less effective.
 Others have remained stubbornly resistant to available treatments.
-In fact, some of the cancers highlighted in the Timeline section of this site have proved to be among the toughest challenges for researchers, and continue to take a significant toll on patients.
+In fact, some of the cancers highlighted in the Cancer Progress Timeline have proved to be among the toughest challenges for researchers, and continue to take a significant toll on patients.

-We must also ensure that everyone with cancer has access to important research advances.
-Today, many Americans lack adequate insurance coverage for cancer care, as the cost of care continues to increase.
-And while the nation has begun to make progress in addressing glaring racial disparities, these gaps in cancer care and survival remain significant.
+We must also ensure that everyone with cancer has access to important research advances and high-quality cancer care.
+Today, too many Americans lack adequate insurance coverage for cancer care, as the cost of care continues to increase.
+And while the nation has begun to make progress in addressing glaring racial disparities, gaps in cancer care and survival remain significant.